alliander-opensource/decentralized-auth/README.md

 The prototype expects a web3.js object provided, for example via by the Chrome extension [MetaMask](https://metamask.io/).
 And to interact with the smart contract, two accounts are necessary:

-- Device
+- Data Provider
-- Consumer
+- Prosumer

-And an App needs an address, but in the current prototype this does not need to exist.
+And a Service Provider needs an address, but in the current prototype this does not need to exist.

-The Device can be claimed with the address of the Consumer, then the Consumer can authorize the App to access the Device.
+The Data Provider can be claimed with the address of the Prosumer, then the Prosumer can authorize the Service provider to access the Data Provider.

-To follow the flow change accounts in MetaMask and respectively click the buttons for Claim (as a Device) and Authorize or Revoke (as a Consumer), then login as the Device again and see the data flow change.
+To follow the flow change accounts in MetaMask and respectively click the buttons for Claim (as a Data Provider) and Authorize or Revoke (as a Prosumer), then login as the Data Provider again and see the data flow change.

 ![frontend](resources/images/frontend.png)